kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 # Detection Techniques
 This page details the detection techniques (aka tricks) employed in Kevlar Antipiracy.

-It should be stated that all checks are ran against the local dataset (what kevlar thinks are pirate apps & stores, a summary of that is in [database](database.md)), which is hardcoded in the library and therefore in your shipped software.
+It should be stated that all checks are run against the local dataset (what kevlar thinks are pirate apps & stores, a summary of that is in [database](database.md)), which is hardcoded in the library and therefore in your shipped software.

 !!! question "Obfuscation complexity"

 	Writing good self-obfuscating software is hard.
-	There are a few ways, but essentially you need an installer package which carries the payload and an algorithm to insert the actual software in a randomized stub.
+	There are a few ways, but essentially you need an installer package that carries the payload and an algorithm to insert the actual software in a randomized stub.
-	If you do it well, there is no way to characterize your package and it is therefore more difficult (if not borderline impossible) to detect automatically ([Magisk](https://github.com/topjohnwu/Magisk) does this exceptionally well, to the point that it is almost useless to try to achieve aggressive detection)
+	If you do it well, there is no way to characterize your package and it is, therefore, more difficult (if not borderline impossible) to detect automatically ([Magisk](https://github.com/topjohnwu/Magisk) does this exceptionally well, to the point that it is almost useless to try to achieve aggressive detection)
 	Doing slightly less than perfection will lead to detection.

 ## String matching
 This is the most basic yet efficient scanning tool.
-Running a basic string match against some package parameters does miracles for detection, since most non-super-sneaky pirate software has a fixed package name, or a fixed app label, or a fixed class name, or all three.
+Running a basic string match against some package parameters does miracles for detection, since most non-super-sneaky pirate software has a fixed package name, a fixed app label, a fixed class name, or all three.

 If kevlar catches even one of those, then the software is detected and will be reported in the attestation.